microsoft/react-native-windows-samples/docs/XamlUIService-api-windows.md

 static XamlUIService FromContext(IReactContext context);
 ```

-Use this method to gain access to the XamlUIService from a ReactContext.
+Use this method to gain access to the `XamlUIService` from a `ReactContext`.

 ### `ElementFromReactTag()`